rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 default candidate, typically because there are no other candidates, its mDNS name MUST NOT be used in the connection-address field of the SDP "c=" line, as experimental deployment has indicated that many remote endpoints will fail to handle such a SDP.
-In this situation, the IP address "0.0.0.0" and port value "9" MUST instead be used in the c= and m= lines, similar to how the no-candidates case is handled in {{ICESDP}}, Section 4.3.1.
+In this situation, the IP address values "0.0.0.0"/"::" and port value "9" MUST instead be used in the c= and m= lines, similar to how the no-candidates case is handled in {{ICESDP}}, Section 4.3.1.

 Any candidates exposed to the application via local descriptions MUST be